Already Platinum

-Already Platinum is the debut album by American rapper Slim Thug.
-The album was released on July 12, 2005 on Pharrell and Chad Hugo's Star Trak label.
-The original release date was slated for February 2005, but heavy bootlegging and numerous delays held the album back, forcing a vast majority of its original track listing to be replaced.
-The original track listing included the original version of the track "I Ain't Heard of That," which featured Jay-Z.
+Already Platinum is the debut studio album by American rapper Slim Thug.
+It was released through the Neptunes's Star Trak Entertainment, an imprint of Geffen Records (part of the Interscope Geffen A&M corporate unit) and his label Boss Hogg Outlawz on July 12, 2005.
+Its original release date was scheduled for February 2005, but heavy bootlegging and numerous delays held the album back, forcing a vast majority of its original track listing to be replaced.
+The original track listing included a version of the track "I Ain't Heard of That" which featured Jay-Z.

 In an interview with XXL, the rapper explained the album title does not suggest he will go platinum, but that his lifestyle (before he got a record deal) was already similar to that of rappers who had reached the platinum status.
 In an interview on The Tyra Banks Show, mentor Pharrell revealed that he was a millionaire before the two met, and he especially liked that about him.
 He continued to say that he was "already platinum," the album name was just in confirmation of this.

-The album debuted at number 2 on the Billboard 200 with 130,000 copies sold in the first week released.
-Since then the album has sold over 500,000 copies.
+The album debuted at number two on the US Billboard 200, with 130,000 copies sold in the first week.
+Ironically, the album has only sold 500,000 copies in the United States, signifying gold certification by the Recording Industry Association of America (RIAA).

 Background

-In a 2016 interview with Slim Thug, he alleged to have met the albums executive producer Pharrell Williams in Houston prior to career a mentorship arranged by Jimmy Iovine, as both acts were signed to Interscope Records at the time.
-Slim Thug alleged to having recorded a bulk of album in Los Angeles; Williams played a then-unreleased remix to Jay-Z's 2003 single "Change Clothes" (which Williams also produced), which was later reworked and became the song "I Ain't Heard of That".
-The song was also supposed to keep a verse performed by Jay-Z as a guest feature, however once the song became heavily bootlegged, the verse was replaced by fellow Houston rapper Bun B. Jay-Z received a formal songwriting credit on the song, despite Slim Thug alleging that Williams wrote the chorus.
+In a 2016 interview with Slim Thug, he claims to have met the album's executive producer, Pharrell Williams, in Houston prior to career a mentorship arranged by Jimmy Iovine, as both acts were signed to the Interscope Geffen A&M Records umbrella at the time.
+Slim Thug also claims to have recorded a bulk of album in Los Angeles; Williams played him a then-unreleased remix to Jay-Z's 2003 single "Change Clothes"—one of Williams' productions—which was later reworked and became a song on the album, "I Ain't Heard of That".
+The song was also supposed to keep a verse performed by Jay-Z as a guest feature, however once the song became heavily bootlegged, the guest slot was replaced by fellow Houston rapper Bun B. Jay-Z received a formal songwriting credit on the song, although Slim Thug claims that Williams wrote the chorus.